In ancient times cats were worshipped as gods; they have not forgotten this - Terry Pratchett

 So why cats?
 We consider dogs hard work; they need to be taken ashore, can become chronically seasick and generally require a lot of attention.
 Also they are not reallywelcome in our favourite cruising grounds in South East Asia.
 On the other hand, our cats ignore us most of the time and are the perfect companion at other times.

 |Who needs company with the two of us?|

 |Sinh and Bennett supervising the diver|

 |Not so bad after all|

 All the cats pretty well sleep where they wish (particularly the twins who prefer to get under the doona with us).
-Sinh and Bennett share a cat bed, in cold weather and and whilst Timmy has his own, he has found a favourite locker.
+Sinh and Bennett share a cat bed, in cold weather and and whilst Timmy has his own, he loves the cool of the boom.